buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.0.7 =
+ * Fix upload shortcode to avoid it generating the form at the top.
+ * Fix Private status issue in groups.
+ * Fix single media edit form layout opn mobile devices.
+ * Template cleanup
+ * User Gallery edit/delete permissions are more granular now.
+ * Add filter 'mpp_gallery_auto_update_cover' to allow disabling the auto update of cover to first photo.
+ * Fix to respect the default group gallery preference at group creation.
+ * Fix date related template functions to show correct date.

 = 1.0.6 =
  * Numerous accessibility improve.
 Huge thanks to @mercime for the contribution.
  * Fix the js error on media edit page.
 Thank you Sarah( @sitesforchrist )